Gnucki/lolve/README.md

 7- Open a page at `http://localhost:3080` in your favorite browser (the game has been tested on chrome and firefox).

-8- Create a player of name `A.I.` to enable the training mode.
+8- Create a player of username `A.I.` to enable the training mode.

 9- Disconnect from A.I. account.

-10- Create your player and lets play!
+10- Create your player and let's play!

 ### Possible improvements